 By Barbara Krinke, Friends of Ngong Road Handicraft Volunteer

-After a lengthy 5-mile-per-hour drive up and down many steep hills, we arrived at the short road leading to Mama Joyce’s house.
+We completed a slow, uphill 5-mile drive, encountering steep hills.
+Finally, after navigating through twists and turns, we reached Mama Joyce’s house via a short road.
 She met us at the turnoff with a smile and guided us on foot to her house.
 There we were introduced to Mama Joyce’s two goats and many chickens.
-She invited us into her small cement-block, stick-and-mud home, where we had a chance to learn more about her life, her family, and her handicrafts.
+Invited into her modest home, we explored her life, family, and crafts, gaining insights into her world and experiences.

 Mama Joyce happily told us how much FoNR has meant to her and her family.
-Her daughter, Joyce, was a student in the FoNR program beginning in 2008, and is one of FoNR’s success stories.
-Joyce has earned her diploma in hotel and catering, and at age 23, is now working at a restaurant outside of Nairobi.
-Mama Joyce explained that without FoNR, she would not have been able to afford Joyce’s education, nor her school supplies, shoes, school uniforms, food and healthcare, all of which were all provided by the program.
-Speaking in Swahili, Mama Joyce told us that even though she was not educated herself, she knows that her daughter’s education will allow her to have a better life.
+Her daughter, Joyce, was a student in the FoNR program beginning in 2008 and is one of FoNR’s success stories.
+Joyce earned her hotel and catering diploma and at age 23, is now working at a restaurant outside of Nairobi

 Mama Joyce emphasized the crucial role of FoNR, which covered Joyce’s education, supplies, shoes, uniforms, food, and healthcare expenses.
 Speaking in Swahili, she expressed her belief that despite her lack of education, her daughter’s schooling would improve her life.
 Mama Joyce shared that her handicrafts support her children, including an adult blind son.
 She sells them to FoNR.